+- i.
 TF 10: tenured, tenure track or full-time permanent faculty, one elected from each degree granting academic college.
 Faculty elected to serve on this committee should have demonstrated previous involvement and commitment to Education Abroad and/or Global Learning.
-Membership is based on the following guidelines:

-- Faculty will serve staggered two-year terms based on Academic Years so that the composition of the committee will have a mix of experienced and new members. - Two-year committee membership cannot be renewed for a second consecutive term.
+Membership is based on the following guidelines: - a) Faculty will serve staggered two-year terms based on Academic Years so that the composition of the committee will have a mix of experienced and new members. - b) Two-year committee membership cannot be renewed for a second consecutive term.

-2.Ex Officio Members:
+2. Ex Officio Members:

+- i.
 TF 1: A faculty member from the Department for Foreign Languages.
 This is a non-voting role and does not replace the CHSS voting faculty member.
-This person is elected by the Department of Foreign Languages.

-AD 7: The Director of Education Abroad and Exchange Programs

-The Assistant Director of Education Abroad and Exchange Programs

-A representative from the Education Abroad Advising Team

-A representative from the Division of Global Affairs

-An Administrator from the Division of Student Affairs

-An Administrator from Enrollment Services

-An Administrator from the Office of Diversity and Inclusion

-Campus administrators as recommended by the Director of Education Abroad and Exchange Programs.

-Additional study abroad advisors from the Education Abroad Office or other exofficio.
+This person is elected by the Department of Foreign Languages. - ii.
+AD 7: The Director of Education Abroad and Exchange Programs - iii.
+The Assistant Director of Education Abroad and Exchange Programs - iv.
+A representative from the Education Abroad Advising Team - v.
+A representative from the Division of Global Affairs - vi.
+An Administrator from the Division of Student Affairs - vii.
+An Administrator from Enrollment Services - viii.
+An Administrator from the Office of Diversity and Inclusion - ix.
+Campus administrators as recommended by the Director of Education Abroad and Exchange Programs. - x.
+Additional study abroad advisors from the Education Abroad Office or other ex-officio.

 These roles are all non-voting and are either selected by the Education Abroad Office based on their involvement in education abroad programs, or they are appointed by their respective departments, with the exception of the ex-officio faculty member, who is elected c.
+Term: 2 years; membership cannot be renewed for a second consecutive term d.
 Procedures: